ivanitlearning/AWS-Associate-Courses/README.md

   - On-premises internet connection costs
 - VPN setup in a few hours or less
 - Great as a backup especially for Direct Connect (DX)
-- Can be used with Direct Connect (DX)
+- Can be used on top Direct Connect (DX) for encryption.

 ### 1.16.2.
 AWS Direct Connect (DX)